-Refer to Creating and Searching Libraries with Library Browserthe Creating and Searching Libraries User Guide for information about using libraries to search for spectra.
+Refer to the Creating and Searching Libraries User Guide for information about using libraries to search for spectra.

 Setting Up the Qual View Identification Parameters

 Use the Identification page of the Processing Setup - Qual view to specify the type of chromatogram that the processing method uses during qualitative processing.
 You can also adjust peak detection and identification criteria.